A Curriculum Designed for Abbotts Ann Church of England Primary School

 Abbotts Ann CE Primary School is organised into four classes: YR/1, Y1/2, Y3/4 and Y5/6.
-Each Year group has an annual Long term Plan which is followed and a two year cycle (KS2) and a three year cycle (KS1) ensures appropriate coverage for mixed age classes.
+Each Year group follows an annual Longterm Plan, and a two year cycle ensures appropriate coverage for mixed age classes.
 Our Christian Values and opportunities for Global Learning are also mapped out across the year to ensure purposeful connections.

 Each subject has an overarching implementation ‘Aim’ statement as well as a progression of skills document across KS1 and KS2 to ensure coverage and appropriate pitch.
 These documents give further detail to what is taught and how it is delivered.

 We teach phonics through the Letters and Sounds Scheme and the Jolly Phonics resources.
 In Year R and Key Stage One, phonics is taught daily for approximately twenty minutes per day.
 Phonic teaching is re-enforced throughout the curriculum through the use of sound mats and direct teaching.
 We use Oxford Reading Tree as the school reading scheme and we ensure a variety of both fiction and non-fiction books are available.
 The sequence of reading books children work through are designed to provide a cumulative progression in their phonic knowledge and reflect the teaching of phonics in our Early Years and Key Stage One classrooms.
 Readers are offered a selection of ‘free reading’ books from our well-stocked library.
 We aim to provide a rich and wide-ranging choice of texts for our children to have access to including stories, poems, rhymes and non-narrative books.
 Reading books are taken home and parents are encouraged to support daily reading at home.
 Parents are supported in this through reading and phonics workshops.